 - In-room services, mini-bar items, TV, or Wi-Fi.

-Each point of sale equipped with stand-alone automated support for billings.
+Each point of sale is equipped with stand-alone automated support for billings.

 This module helps streamline, improve visibility, and optimize back-office and administrative hotel operations.
 The module may include these functionalities: